-Donald Trump Claims His Approval Rating Could Be In The 50’s Despite Averaging Around 38 Percent
+Donald Trump Claims His Approval Rating Could Be In The 50s Despite Averaging Around 38 Percent

 President Trump took to Twitter to blast “fake news” polls while sharing a conservative-leaning pollster survey that has his approval rating at 46 percent.
 According to the same Rasmussen survey, 53 percent disapprove of Donald Trump’s performance.

-This tweet came after the President declared that he will make a major announcement after his 12-day trip to Asia.
+This tweet came after the president declared that he will make a major announcement after his 12-day trip to Asia.
 According to Fox News, this has led to speculation that the announcement will be concerning trade or a new strategy against North Korea.

-Eight days into his trip in Asia, President Trump caused a media storm by stating to reporters that he believed President Vladimir Putin’s claim that Russia had not interfered with the 2016 presidential elections and attacked three former U.S. intelligence agency heads as “political hacks.”
-In June this year, Russian President Vladimir Putin seemingly suggested that patriotic Russian hackers may have meddled in the US 2016 elections.
+Eight days into his trip in Asia, President Trump caused a media storm by stating to reporters that he believed President Vladimir Putin’s claim that Russia had not interfered with the 2016 presidential election and attacked three former U.S. intelligence agency heads as “political hacks.”
+In June this year, Russian President Vladimir Putin seemingly suggested that patriotic Russian hackers may have meddled in the U.S. 2016 election.

 One of the most accurate polls last time around.
 But #FakeNews likes to say we’re in the 30’s.
 They are wrong.
 Some people think numbers could be in the 50's.
 Together, WE will MAKE AMERICA GREAT AGAIN! pic.twitter.com/YhrwkdObhP